🤖 Fixing Common Issues with Your WhatsApp Chatbot

 This issue likely arises if you haven’t fully completed the connection between your WhatsApp account and our platform.
 This is especially true if Meta is asking you to upload a certificate to approve the account.

-2. Go to Meta Developers, select the app for your chatbot, and navigate to WhatsApp > API Setup.
+Ignore that message from Meta and focus on finishing the connection process instead.
+Go to the Meta Developers platform, select the app you created for your chatbot, and navigate to WhatsApp > API Setup.

+Make sure you complete Step 6.
 For further details, check this article.

 On the page that opens, click Continue As, then select Opt in to all current and future WhatsApp accounts.
 Click Continue and then Save.
 Skipping this step is most likely what keeps your account in Pending if you have connected it to our app already.

-After these steps, your WhatsApp account should now be connected to our platform.
+Make sure you have finished connecting your WhatsApp number to our platform by following every step in this tutorialAfter these steps, your WhatsApp account and number should be connected.
 Please allow several hours for Meta to detect that you’re using a verified partner (us) to build your chatbot and approve your account.

 Why is a Payment Method Required?